The German shepherd is a loyal, friendly dog that loves its owners and is aware of danger at all times.

 These dogs, however, can sometimes also display aggressive behavior when they are not given enough exercise.

-German shepherds are energetic, lively, and easy-going, but it can also have an adherent effect as these dogs can sometimes display aggressive effects.
+German shepherd dogs are energetic, lively, and easy-going, but it can also have an adherent effect as these dogs can sometimes display aggressive effects.

-Although they prefer a lawn if you are giving these adorable pets enough exercise, they can be happy with you.
+However, because the dog is highly adaptable, these dogs can also adapt to small apartments and places.
+Although they prefer a lawn, if you are giving these adorable pets enough exercise, they can be happy with you.

-Apart from being loyal and loving, these dogs are also fearless and confident, giving them the ability to be perfect watchdogs.
+Apart from being loyal and loving, these dogs are also fearless, giving them the ability to be perfect watchdogs.

 There are many instances where the German shepherd has put his life on the line to protect his family.